aptalca/docker-ha-bridge/README.md

 ## Install On unRaid:

-On unRaid, install from the Community Applications and enter the app folder location and the port for the webUI.
+On unRaid, install from the Community Applications and enter the app folder location, server IP and the port for the webUI Under advanced view.
+Note: If you change the port, you also have to change the WEBUI address in the "Additional Fields" at the bottom.

+You can also change the optional fields to connect a Vera or a Harmony.

 ## Install On Other Platforms (like Ubuntu or Synology 5.2 DSM, etc.):